-Menstrual education and health in Mwanza, Tanzania
+Menstrual education for girls and boys in Mwanza, Tanzania

 Her Pad teaches Year 7-8 girls in rural Tanzania how to manage their periods comfortably and safely at school, and how to make their own reusable cloth sanitary pads so that their periods don’t disrupt their lives and learning.